 - Don’t settle for continued seizures!
-Unfortunately, despite several official recommendations, some neurologists and patients tend to become complacent and tolerate seizures as if there were no options beyond basic medications.
+Unfortunately, despite several official recommendations, some neurologists and people with epilepsy tend to become complacent and tolerate seizures as if there were no options beyond basic medications.
 All too often, it seems, treatment only consists of refilling medications.

 - Some people have types of epilepsy that can never be well-controlled.
 Yet many others can get seizures much better controlled if they consider newer or different treatments.

 - Make sure your diagnosis is correct!
-Many people are treated for years without every having EEG monitoring to be sure they have epilepsy or learn what other treatments may be possible.
+Many people are treated for years without ever having EEG monitoring to be sure they have epilepsy or learn what other treatments may be possible.

-- For example, about 30% of patients sent to specialized centers for difficult seizures turn out to not have seizures and to have been misdiagnosed.
-On average, it takes these patients 7-10 years before obtaining the correct diagnosis.
+- For example, about 30% of people sent to specialized centers for difficult seizures turn out to not have seizures and to have been misdiagnosed.
+On average, it takes these people 7 to 10 years before obtaining the correct diagnosis.
 This usually means many years of antiepileptic medications, ER visits, hospitalizations, tests, procedures, and other treatments for a wrong diagnosis of seizures.

-- Similarly, patients who become seizure free after successful surgery for epilepsy have, on average, waited 15 years to be referred to a specialized center.
+- Similarly, people who become seizure free after successful surgery for epilepsy have, on average, waited 15 years to be referred to a specialized center.

 How can people get to the right type of care earlier?

 - Despite guidelines published by the American Academy of Neurology to encourage early referrals, recent evidence suggests that this tragic delay has not changed in the last 10 years.